ddmaster/PostgreSearchBundle/README.md

 Tools to use <a target="_blank" href="http://www.postgresql.org/docs/9.1/static/textsearch.html">full-text search PostgreSQL</a> in Doctrine.

-### Step 1: Download DoctrineExtensionsPostgreSearchBundle using composer
+### Step 1: Download PostgreSearchBundle using composer

-Add DoctrineExtensionsPostgreSearchBundle in your composer.json:
+Add PostgreSearchBundle in your composer.json:

 ```js
 {